roman-amphitheaters/roman-amphitheaters/README.md

 # QGIS
 As a further convenience, the file 'roman-amphitheaters.qgz' is a simple [QGIS](https://qgis.org/) project file that loads the geojson and uses the '[Digital Atlas of the Roman Empire](https://dh.gu.se/dare/)' tileset as a basemap.
 If the map is blank when that file is opened, choose the "Zoom to Layer(s)" item from the "View" menu.

 To **load the geojson directly** into QGIS, use the "Add Vector Layer..." item of the "Add Layer" submenu of the "Vector" menu.
-Paste the follwing URL into the 'URI' field after choosing "Protocal: HTTP..." as the source: https://roman-amphitheaters.github.io/roman-amphitheaters/roman-amphitheaters.geojson .
+Paste the follwing URL into the 'URI' field after choosing "Protoc0l: HTTP..." as the source: https://roman-amphitheaters.github.io/roman-amphitheaters/roman-amphitheaters.geojson .

 # Simple Python code for mapping and networking
 [Jupyter notebook](ramphs-simple-maps-network.ipynb) that generates static and interactive maps and network.
 The interacgive version of the spatial network it generates can be seen at https://roman-amphitheaters.github.io/roman-amphitheaters/ramphs-simple-maps-network.html .